As of June 4, 2021 (subject to change)

 We are excited to host MennoCon21 at the Duke Energy Convention Center (DECC) in Cincinnati, OH.
-We also realize we are still experiencing the impacts of COVID-19.
-We want everyone to have a wonderful convention experience while still following the guidelines from the State of Ohio and the City of Cincinnati for large gatherings.
+We are still experiencing the impact of COVID-19 while states are relaxing previously imposed restrictions.
+We want everyone to have a wonderful convention experience while still following the guidelines from the CDC, State of Ohio and the City of Cincinnati for large gatherings.
 This document outlines the protocols and expectations for MennoCon21.

-Meal functions will follow the guidelines set forth by local, state, federal officials and agencies, the Center for Disease Control (CDC) and support and recommendations from Spectra and industry organizations.
+Meal functions will follow the guidelines set forth by local, state, federal officials and agencies, the CDC and support and recommendations from Spectra and industry organizations.
 These guidelines allow for banquet seating of up to ten chairs per table.
 Meals will either be plated meals served by catering staff or buffet meals served by catering staff.